 “Customer experience management (CEM) is the practice of designing and reacting to customer interactions to meet or exceed their expectations, leading to greater customer satisfaction, loyalty, and advocacy.”

 To deliver positive experiences during every step of a customer’s journey, you need to take a customer-centric approach and improve your products, marketing, and customer service.
+You can do so by using a customer experience management platform.
 It’s also important to understand the role of customer service in the customer experience.

 There’s no universal recipe for creating a flawless customer experience for every brand and industry.
 The key to delighting your customers is to understand their needs and monitor your performance.
 Team-up with the best service providers and choose the most reliable tools to improve your brand’s performance.
 Automate tasks where possible in order to gain time and resources to think outside the box in other situations.
 Most importantly, show empathy and pay attention to your customers’ feelings.